crypto101/book/stream-ciphers.rst

 For a typical block size of 16 bytes (or 128 bits), brute forcing would mean trying :math:`256^{16}` combinations.
 That's a huge, 39-digit number.
 It's so large that trying all of those combinations is considered impossible.
-An ECB encryption oracle allows an attacker to do it in at most :math:`256 \cdot 16 = 4096` tries, a far more manageable number.
+An ECB :term:`encryption oracle` allows an attacker to do it in at most :math:`256 \cdot 16 = 4096` tries, a far more manageable number.